 - Use bullet points.
 When you need to make a collection of points, don’t list them one after another in run-on sentences.
 Instead, use short text “bursts” formatted in either bullet points or numbered lists.
 Realize that numbered lists are sometimes associated with a set of instructions displayed as sequential steps, therefore, bullet lists are likely to be more appropriate for displaying a collection of points, but use your best judgment for this.

 - Use Verdana as the font.
 Other fonts can be perfectly suitable.
 However, because the ballot pages use Verdana, you’ll maintain uniformity across the ballot and the biographies if Verdana’s used there also.
-In fact, it is the default font and the only way to override that is to Paste From Word, which I discourage in best practice number one.
+In fact, it is the default font and the only way to override that is to Paste From Word, which is discouraged.

 - Don’t display anything not of value to the voter.
 This might seem like a no-brainer, but I have actually seen biographies that display what amounts to notes to the candidates about how to provide their biographies.
-While such notes, or instructions, might be of value to the candidates as they’re submitting biographies, they are worthless to the voter and only clutter things up.
+While such notes, or instructions, might be of value to the candidates as they’re submitting biographies, they are worthless to the voter and only clutter things up if not removed prior to the start of voting.
 Again, we always aim for a “visually digestible” display meaning the eye can absorb a page’s content and move through it easily without having to decide what parts of the pages are not germane and not skipped.
 In a well-formatted biography, there’s nothing to skip.

 - Make use of the horizontal rule.
 In the toolbar of the biography editor, on the second row, sixth tool from the left (at the time of this writing), is the most underused tool in the editor.
 You have the ability to create some visual separation between parts of the biography by inserting a horizontal rule on the page.
 Make use of it, but be judicious and don’t overdo it.